domenicoindrio/wordpress_docker/README.md

 # Wordpress Blog with Docker
-This repository contains the code and the steps needed deploy a WordPress site (eg. a personal blog), backed by a MySQL database.
+This repository contains the code and the steps needed to deploy a WordPress site (eg. a personal blog), backed by a MySQL database.

 Purpose of this project is to show how easily and quickly such a basic setup can be arranged using a **multi-container** configuration with Docker Compose.